Conquer:

 Training growth curves

-Per-task success rate growth curves.
+Per-task success rate growth curves across methods.
 Conquer rapidly acquires new skills while preserving performance on previously learned tasks, showing effective catastrophic forgetting prevention across the full task stream.

 Case Study